Skip to main content

 • the first number (16) is the count of records read from disk per second.
 During playback, it should be the highest of all the counters.
 That step includes reading data from storage, lossless decompression, data interpretation and StreamPlayer callbacks processing.
 Reading files is a single threaded operation (as file APIs typically are), so this work is done by same thread for all streams, which is no decoding or conversion work is done on that thread.

-• the second number (4) is count of frames "decoded" per second.
+• the second number (4) is the count of frames "decoded" per second.
 If images are encoded (jpg/png) they will be decoded.
-Then if the frames needs to be transcoded to a different pixel format for display, they'll be converted to a Qt friendly pixel format.
+Then if the frames need to be transcoded to a different pixel format for display, they'll be converted to a Qt friendly pixel format.
 If processing is too expensive, frames might be skipped at that stage.
 That second number can only be equal or lower than the first.
 This processing is happening on a dedicated thread for each stream.

 • the last number (2) is the "display" fps ("frames per second"), which is the number of times the code that draws the frame in the Qt widget is called each second.
 During playback, the number should be equal or lower than the second, but if you resize the windows, that number can go way up, as even if playback is paused and the two first are frozen, this counter will be updated as the window is updated.
 All draw operations happen in the app's single UI thread.